-You may be surprised to know that most women who develop breast cancer do not have a close relative with the disease.
-While women can’t "inherit breast cancer”, a small number of women do inherit a genetic predisposition to the disease.
+You may be surprised to know that most people who develop breast cancer do not have a close relative with the disease.
+While people can’t "inherit breast cancer”, a small number of people do inherit a genetic predisposition to the disease.

-Approximately 5% of breast cancers occur in women who have inherited a gene abnormality from their mother or father.
-We all have many genes that do many different things.
-Some genes help prevent cancer and if a woman inherits an abnormality in one of those genes she can be less protected against cancer.
-BRCA1 and BRCA2 are genes that help protect us against cancer when they are working properly.
-Women who inherit an abnormality (mutation) in one of these genes have an increased risk for breast cancer and ovarian and fallopian tube cancer.
+Approximately 5% of breast cancers occur in people who have inherited a gene abnormality from their mother or father.
+The most common inherited gene mutations that increase the risk of breast cancer are in the genes BRCA1 and BRCA2.
+BRCA1 and BRCA2 genes usually protect us from developing breast cancer.
+Inheriting a gene mutation in one of these genes increases the risk of developing cancer.
 While having a breast cancer gene mutation increases your risk of developing breast cancer, it does not mean that you will definitely get breast cancer.

 There are also other, even less common, inherited gene abnormalities that increase the risk of developing breast and other cancers.

-Most (but not all) women who have one of these inherited gene abnormalities will have a family history of breast cancer, but most women with a family history of breast cancer do not have one of these gene abnormalities.
-It’s important to remember that gene abnormalities can be passed through the father's side of the family, so the family history on that side is just as important as on your mother’s side.
+It’s important to remember that gene abnormalities can also be passed through the father's side of the family, so the family history on that side is just as important as on your mother’s side.